MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

-- Support for importing configurations from the primary Ludusavi Manifest or any file using the manifest strucuture.
+- Support for importing configurations from the primary Ludusavi Manifest(https://github.com/mtkennerly/ludusavi-manifest) or any file using the manifest structure.
+	- Ludusavi(https://github.com/mtkennerly/ludusavi) is an open source saved game backup tool by mtkennerly(https://github.com/mtkennerly).
 	- The primary Ludusavi Manifest(https://github.com/mtkennerly/ludusavi-manifest) contains thousands of backup configurations sourced from PCGamingWiki(https://www.pcgamingwiki.com).
 	- See the Ludusavi Manifest(https://mikemaximus.github.io/gbm-web/manual.html#ludusavi) section of the manual for more information about this feature.
 - Official support for games that use Steam Cloud save locations.
-	- The official game lists will now contain games that use Steam Cloud save locations.
+	- The official game lists may now contain games that use Steam Cloud save locations.
-	- GBM will auto-configure the custom path variables required for Steam Cloud locations on each start-up if they don't exist.
+	- GBM will auto-configure the path variables required for Steam Cloud locations on each start-up when possible.
 		- See the Preconfigured Store Variables(https://mikemaximus.github.io/gbm-web/manual.html#storevariables) section of the manual for more information about this feature.
 - UI improvements on the Import window.
 	- Only configurations with detected saved games are shown and selected by default.
-		- This should be much less confusing and intimidating for new users.
+		- This should be less confusing and intimidating for new users.
 		- If no saved games are detected, the full list is shown.
 	- The "Select All" checkbox should now function in a more expected manner.
-	- Column sizes will not longer reset when filters are applied.
+	- Column sizes will no longer reset when filters are applied.
 	- Added columns to display more information about each configuration.
 	- Fixed performance issues when filtering or sorting large data sets.
 - Improved saved game detection on the Import window.